cybercongress/cybercongress/delivery/project-management.md

 # GitHub Project Management

 Here is stack of rules what recommended to use for making cyber•Congress great again.
-As a public open source organization with high-level goals and values we need to delivering transparent information for community.
+As a public open source organization with high-level goals and values we need to deliverашч  transparent information for community.

 ## Pull request and issue formalization